ArcTopLabs/C-Program-HTTP-request-to-MasterDataNode/README.md

 Sample C Program to connect with ArcTop Labs #MasterDataNode Data Solution Technology, This C prgram uses Socket to connect to port 80 and send request as desired by HTTP protocol to connect with #MasterDataNode.
 This Program can be extended to use port 443 for HTTPS connection.
 Also some sample program to connect to HTTP request to play with.

-## FEATURES ##

- - Create new Project Plan
- - Drag Project Plan Task to new date
- - Resize Project Plan Task to new date
- - delete Project Plan

 ## Storage Service ##
 ArcTop Labs : MasterDataNode Data Solution